Theryx/Theryx/README.md

 ### Hi I'm Theryx 👋

-I'm a UI/UX designer and developer but truth is ,I just learn coding so that I can understand how things works
+I'm an experienced designer and developer.
+The truth is, I learned coding to gain a deeper understanding of how things work under the hood

 Here are some fact about me:

-- 🔭 I’m currently working at a Fintech company.
+- 💳 I'm currently employed at a Fintech company.
-- 🌱 I’m currently learning React and SwiftUI
+- 🌱 I know what is HTML, CSS, Javascript, SwiftUI, Python, Go, Docker, Swagger ...
-- 👯 Im into open source and currently maintaining jobsika.cm
+- 👯 Im into open source and currently maintain jobsika.cm
-- 💬 You can ask me about design and open source
+- 💬 Feel free to ask me questions about design and open source.
-- 📫 How to reach me: ndouken@gmail.com/leave me a DM on twitter
+- 📫 You can reach me at ndouken@gmail.com or send me a DM on Mbuntu (@ntheryx).
-- 😄 Pronouns: he/him
+- ⌨️ I own a $200 keyboard

 🐦 [twitter][twitter] **|**
 📷 [instagram][instagram] **|**